 The summit day is extremely challenging, but entirely attainable.
 We will climb over 3,200 vertical feet (975 meters) across sand, scree, and — during some seasons — snowfields.
 When you reach the summit, you will be standing on the highest point in the Americas.
 Exceptionally stunning views of the encompassing snow-capped Andes serve as your ultimate reward.
 After summit photos and celebration, we will descend back down to our high camp to rest and rehydrate and then continue on to Plaza des Mulas basecamp.
 The following morning, a helicopter will whisk us back to Mendoza, where we will enjoy a well-deserved celebration over delectable steaks and flavorful red wine.

 While an expedition of this magnitude typically requires three weeks, we can do it in a mere fourteen days.
 How?
-One, participants must use Hypoxico tents for one month before departure, (the cost of the trip includes the tent rental fee).
+The use of Alpenglow’s unique Rapid Ascent™ approach to Aconcagua.
+Participants must use Hypoxico tents for one month before departure, (the cost of the trip includes the tent rental fee).
 This makes for faster acclimatization on the mountain.
 Additionally, the use of helicopters and porters (also included) adds to our logistical speed and efficiency.
 Porters reduce the weight of your load, helping you maintain your strength and comfort, while helicopters serve as swift forms of transportation to and from basecamp.
 We have had great success with our unique pre-acclimatization methods in the highest mountain ranges of the world.
 We recommend this method as a way to stay strong and healthy on extensive expeditions, and increase your chance of summiting.

 Alpenglow’s AMGA/IFMGA-certified lead guides manage our Aconcagua expeditions.
 This certification is the most prestigious in the world, attained only by the most experienced and dedicated guides.
 Our lead guides have traveled and climbed extensively throughout South America and possess intimate knowledge of the Andes.
 A thorough understanding of Andean culture combined with a passion for developing climbers into competent mountaineers guarantees an experience you won’t soon forget.
 We combine our guides’ experience with the local expertise of one of Argentina’s best logistics operators.
 This ensures we have the best in transportation, food, equipment, and lodging.